How Events in the Real World Affect What Goes Into Spy Movies!

-Let’s start by looking at some of the Bond films – the biggest success franchise in all of spy films and a few others.
+Let’s start by looking at some of the Bond films – the most successful franchise in all of the spy films and a few others.

 The first real fact is, of course, Ian Fleming got the name James Bond from one of his favorite books, Birds of the West Indies, by….
 James Bond.